ooking for LGBTQ+ travel tips? Check out my post about queer travel in Iceland. Looking for puffins on the South Coast? Click here.

 Day 1: Arrive in Reykjavik

 - SIM Card: Definitely consider one if you’ll be road-tripping, to help with navigation.
-We picked up a Vodafone card at the airport, but there are plenty of places to get one in Reykjavik and around the country https://vodafone.is/english/information/.
+We picked up a Vodafone card at the airport, but there are plenty of places to get one in Reykjavik and around the country: https://vodafone.is/english/information/.

-Groceries: We were pretty worried about our food budget in Iceland.
+- Groceries: We were pretty worried about our food budget in Iceland.
 We didn’t plan to eat out much, but we’d still heard horror stories about the cost of food there!
 Two things saved us: packing some meals and snacks from home, and Bonus grocery stores.
 Bonus is a discount grocery chain with a bit of a cult following among tourists!
 That said, groceries in general in Iceland just aren’t as crazy expensive as they’re made out to be, as long as you’re flexible about what you eat!
-I’ll go into more detail in my cost breakdown post, but a frozen pizza will cost you about 500 ISK, Skyr (heavenly Icelandic yogurt- 200 ISK) could be a great breakfast with a couple of bananas (90 ISK) or some tortillas (170 ISK) to go with peanut butter from home, or yummy cheese spread (140 ISK).
+For example, a frozen pizza will cost you about 500 ISK, Skyr (heavenly Icelandic yogurt- 200 ISK) could be a great breakfast with a couple of bananas (90 ISK).

-Alcohol can be hard to find in stores (it’s only sold in state liquor stores, not over 2.5% in supermarkets) and is pricey, so if you’ll be in the country for a while, it’s best to stop at duty free (or hit up Happy Hours!).
+- Alcohol can be hard to find in stores (it’s only sold in state liquor stores, not over 2.5% in supermarkets) and it’s pricey, so if you’ll be in the country for a while, it’s best to stop at duty free (or hit up Happy Hours!).

 Get some sleep so that you can fully enjoy the city on Day 2!